-Trishul: The Trident of Lord Shiva is the chief weapon of Duga which no enemy can escape, how much powerful they may be.
-Her Trident symbolizes the three gunas – Sattva, Rajas, and Tamas.
+Trishul: The Trident of Lord Shiva is the chief weapon of Duga which no enemy can escape, how much power they may be.
+Her Trident symbolizes the three Gunas – Sattva, Rajas, and Tamas.
 It is considered to be one of the most powerful weapons by the Vedas.

 Sudarshan Chakra: It signifies the power of the Goddess Durga over the entire Universe.
 It was given to Her by Lord Vishnu.